Alzheimer’s and Memory Loss: Understanding Forgetfulness

 1. Mild Cognitive Impairment (MCI): MCI is a condition where individuals experience a noticeable decline in their memory and thinking abilities, but it does not interfere significantly with their daily lives.
 People with MCI often have an increased risk of developing Alzheimer’s disease or other forms of dementia.

-2. Alzheimer’s Disease: Alzheimer’s disease is a progressive brain disorder that affects memory, thinking, and behaviour.
+2. Alzheimer’s Disease: Alzheimer’s disease is a progressive brain disorder that affects memory, thinking, and .
 It is the most common cause of dementia and usually affects older adults.
 Individuals with Alzheimer’s disease may experience difficulty remembering recent events, have trouble finding words, and struggle with problem-solving tasks.

 3. Vascular Dementia: Vascular dementia is another common type of memory loss.
 It is caused by reduced blood flow to the brain, often due to a stroke or a series of mini-strokes.
 This lack of blood flow can damage brain tissue and lead to memory problems.
-Symptoms of vascular dementia can include confusion, disorientation, and trouble with concentration and .
+Symptoms of vascular dementia can include confusion, disorientation, and trouble with concentration and communication.

 5. Lewy Body Dementia (LBD): This is a type of progressive dementia that leads to a decline in thinking, reasoning, and independent function due to abnormal microscopic deposits that damage brain cells.
 People with LBD may experience visual hallucinations and changes in alertness and attention, along with memory loss.